GatekeeperOverview

 Editing and Deleting Policies

-• Click Edit on any policy card to modify its configuration
+• Open the (3-dot) actions menu on any policy row and choose Edit to modify its configuration

-• Click Delete to remove a policy (this will stop enforcement immediately)
+• Choose Delete from the same menu to remove a policy (this will stop enforcement immediately)

 Best Practices